c3rb3ru5d3d53c/binlex/docs/semantics.md

 - `Complete`
 - `Partial`

+Use `Complete` only when the modeled effects are intended to be trusted as-is.
+In practice that
+means:

+- no missing architectural side effects that you know about
+- no attached diagnostics

 Use `Partial` when you can describe some of the instruction but not all of it.
 Attach `SemanticDiagnostic` values to explain what is missing.
 That is the preferred way to model unsupported or architecture-specific cases without inventing false precision.

+Use `Partial` for intrinsic-backed placeholders when the intrinsic is carrying architectural detail that is not yet modeled directly in the semantics IR.

 ## Rust Usage